OfCourseMyHorse/NUnit.Utilities/src/TestAttachments.NUnit/readme.md

 ## Overview

-When writing tests that depend heavily on file attachments, it is usually convenient to organize the files based on the test IDs.
+When writing tests that depend heavily on resources and attachment files, it is usually convenient to have an easy way to retrieve the resources, and also to have a way to organize the attached files based on the test IDs.

-NUnit provides the properties needed to build per test paths, but the rest is up to the developer.
+NUnit provides the properties needed to build per test paths in the `TestContext` object, but the rest is up to the developer.

-This library provides the last mile, so it is much easier to work with file attachments.
+This library provides the last mile, easing the process of working with resources and file attachments.

 ## Usage

+The library defines two attributes

+`ResourcePathFormat(string format)`
+`AttachmentPathFormat(string format)`

-The library defines the attribute `AttachmentPathFormat(string format)` which can be used in assemblies, classes and individual methods.
+Which can be used in assemblies, classes and individual methods.

-the format defines how the test output directory will be created for the given test, by using a number of macros:
+The format defines how the test output directory will be created for the given test, by using a number of macros:

-predefined absolute path macross:
+Predefined absolute path macross:

 |macro|value|
 |-|-|